Mayurji/mayurji.github.io/_deep-learning/2020-10-07-Deep-Learning-With-Pytorch.md

 ### Deep Learning Using Pytorch

-In Deep Learning, It is preferred to use a pre-trained model as initialization for your new model rather than creating a model from scratch.
+In Deep Learning, It is preferred to use a pre-trained model as initialization for your new model rather than training a model from scratch.
 Pre-training provides a major boost to your model, by retaining essential features, in initial layers of the pre-trained model.
 And also, the training time cost and hardware required is drastically brought down because pretrained model are SOTA models which are trained on huge dataset and expensive hardware.